 Squeeze the power to full throttle.
 The track-out point is slightly off camber so anticipate that, maintain your steering angle and accelerate up the hill.

-As you go up hill begin to slightly open the steering a few degrees in order to crest the hill in a somewhat straighter line.
-You will feel the car get very light at the apex of turn 4, let it settle, track out straddling the seam on the left, then upshift to 4th gear.
+As you go up hill begin to slightly open the steering a few degrees in order to crest the hill in a somewhat straight line.
+You will feel the car get very light at the apex of turn 4.
+Let it settle and track out straddling the seam on the left side of the track.

 You'll begin to come across the track from the left to the right and enter the braking zone for turn 5, Charlotte’s Web.
 You will begin to brake on level ground, but it will quickly drop and gravity will come into play.
-Downshift to 3rd gear.
 The turn-in is late.
 Trail the brake into the turn and then begin to squeeze back on the power at the apex while opening steering up simultaneously.

 Turn 6 has a slight left hand kink in the road and then flattens out.
-Once past the kink, upshift to 4th gear.
 On the straight gradually move to the left and get ready for the braking zone for turn 7.

 Turns 7, 8, and 9

 Begin braking, turn in and trail the brake all the way down into the Corkscrew of turns 7, 8, and 9.
-Increase brake pressure as you go downhill into turn 9, down shift to 3rd gear, look to the right and through the turn, feel the compression as you reach the bottom at the apex and then accelerate.
+Increase brake pressure as you go downhill into turn 9, look to the right and through the turn, feel the compression as you reach the bottom at the apex and then accelerate.
 The radius will open up as speed increases.
 Slowly release steering input to reach the track out point.

 Turn 10, 11